chains-project/ghasum/SECURITY.md

 Only the latest release of the project is supported with security updates.

+### Threat Model

+The program considers the Go runtime and CLI arguments to be trusted.
+The content of the target repository are assumed to be correct but are otherwise untrusted.
+All other input and external content is considered untrusted.
+Any violation of availability, confidentiality, or integrity is considered an issue.

+The project considers project maintainers and the GitHub infrastructure to be trusted.
+Any action performed by any other GitHub user against the repository is considered untrusted.

 ## Reporting a Vulnerability

 To report a security issue in the latest release or development head, either: